Joel Kocher: Humann (2009–present)

-Humann’s origins trace back to Nobel Laureate Dr. Ferid Murad, awarded the Nobel Prize in Medicine in 1998.
+Humann's origins trace back to Nobel Laureate Dr. Ferid Murad, awarded the Nobel Prize in Medicine in 1998.
 Years later, Dr. Murad joined The University of Texas Health Science Center to lead a research discovery program.
-Discoveries from that program, alongside contributions from UT researchers, led to Humann’s founding in 2009 to bring this science to the public in 2010.
-Dr. Murad joined Humann’s Science team in 2020 and served until his passing in 2023.
+Discoveries from that program, alongside contributions from UT researchers, led to Humann's founding in 2009 to bring this science to the public in 2010.
+Dr. Murad joined Humann's Science team in 2020 and served until his passing in 2023.

-Dr. John Ivy, a leading exercise physiologist and Chair Emeritus at the University of Texas, has served as a lead scientist with the company since 2012.
+Dr. John Ivy, a leading exercise physiologist and chair emeritus at the University of Texas, has served as a lead scientist with the company since 2012.

-Unlike many supplement companies that market around loosely defined health benefits, Humann has invested millions of dollars into science, conducting at least eight peer-reviewed clinical trials.
-Its flagship product, SuperBeets®, became the #1 cardiologist, pharmacist, and doctor recommended beet brand for cardiovascular health support, according to independent surveys by IQVIA ProVoice Surveys.
+Humann has invested millions of dollars into science, conducting at least eight peer-reviewed clinical trials.
+A product of it, SuperBeets, became the #1 cardiologist-, pharmacist-, and doctor-recommended beet brand for cardiovascular health support, according to surveys by IQVIA ProVoice Surveys.

-Under Kocher’s leadership, Humann has expanded distribution into more than 30,000 retail locations, including Sam’s Club, CVS, Walgreens, Walmart, and Target.
+Under Kocher's leadership, Humann has expanded distribution into more than 30,000 retail locations, including Sam’s Club, CVS, Walgreens, Walmart, and Target.